excaliburjs/ludum-55/README.md

 6. Make your changes, commit directly to the 'main' branch, update your local copy with `git pull -r`, and then push to the remote repository.

+7. If you run into weird caching issues, run `npm run clean` to clean out the dist and the parcel cache folders.

 #### Debugging tools

 We have excalibur chrome extension https://chromewebstore.google.com/detail/excalibur-dev-tools/dinddaeielhddflijbbcmpefamfffekc